TUe-excellent-buildings/BSO-toolbox/readme.md

 * Unzip freeglut-MinGW-3.0.0-1.mp.zip found via www.transmissionzero.co.uk.
 Further, the same applies as above for eigen.

-**NOTE** Different from claimed elsewhere, the BSO toolbox (both for Linux and Windows 10) needs neither the OpenGL Shading Language (GLSL) nor the GNU Scientific (GSL) libraries.
+**NOTE** Different from possibly claimed elsewhere, the BSO toolbox (both for Linux and Windows 10) needs neither the OpenGL Shading Language (GLSL) nor the GNU Scientific (GSL) libraries.

 All in Code::Blocks:

 * In Settings>Compiler>Search directions>Compiler, add the above directories to enable the compiler to find header files, here these directories are:
-D:\BSO111\eigen-3.4.0,
-D:\BSO111\boost_1_81_0,
+D:\BSO111\eigen-3.4.0
+D:\BSO111\boost_1_81_0
 D:\BSO111\freeglut\include\GL

 * In Settings>Compiler>Search directories>Linker, add the below directory to enable the linker to find libraries, in this example:
 D:\toolbox\freeglut\lib\x64

 * In Settings>Compiler>Linker settings, add at "Other linker options" the following line to link the libraries below:
 -lfreeglut_static -lopengl32 -lwinmm -lgdi32 -Wl,--subsystem,console

 **NOTE** "--subsystem,console" is used so the terminal reponses correctly to cout.

-* In Settings>Compiler>Compiler settings>#defines, add
+* In Settings>Compiler>Compiler settings>#defines, add:
-FREEGLUT_STATIC.
+FREEGLUT_STATIC
 This is to statically link freeglut.
 Alternatively dynamical linking can be used, by leaving this define out, and linking -lfreeglut instead of -lfreeglut_static

 * To save the above settings, save the project (File>Save Project), workspace (File>Save Workspace), and perspective (View>Perspectives>Save current).
 Probably one will do, but not sure which one.